 This course is the clinical practice component of N6840A and focuses on the direct care of patients within a population of interest.
 It is designed to increase the breadth and depth of the student's specialization role and practice in the management of patients with complex health problems across the continuum of care.
-Evidence-based, interprofessional practice is the
+Evidence-based, interprofessional practice is the foundation for all care rendered.
+The student is expected to develop high level clinical reasoning and decision-making competencies that includes consideration of patient centered care, safety, quality, systems support, continuity of care, cost-effectiveness, appropriate use of consultants, and demonstration of optimal outcomes within a framework of innovative, evidence-based practice.

-Prerequisites/Corequisites: Completion of N6840A or concurrent enrollment in N6840A.
+Prerequisites/Co-requisites: Completion of N6840A or concurrent enrollment in N6840A.
 Two Semester Credits (Contact hours per week: Clinical 8)